-PART 7 - SELECTED FINANCIAL INFORMATION
+PART 8 - SELECTED FINANCIAL INFORMATION

-The selected historical financial information set out below for the periods indicated has been extracted without material amendment from Section A of Part 9 "Financial Information of Bytes UK" of this Registration Document, where it is shown with important notes describing some of the line items.
+The selected historical financial information set out below for the periods indicated has been extracted without material amendment from Section A of Part 11 "Financial Information of Bytes UK", where it is shown with important notes describing some of the line items.
 The financial information for the six months ended 31 August 2019 is not audited.